m039/NoobParkour/README.md

 # Super Noob Parkour

 A platformer game made with Phaser 3.
 You play as a Noob, a Minecraft character, and your goals are to reach another portal and also to collect all coins.
 You can play the game [on itch.io](https://m039.itch.io/super-noob-parkour) or [on Yandex Games](https://yandex.ru/games/app/208056).
-The game was initially released on Yandex Games.
+The game was initially released on Yandex Games in Nov 2023.

 ## Available Commands